 Total Improv Kids soon became the premier improv school specifically designed for kids, exposing them to all improvisation had to offer them.

 In 2004 Linda and her husband Richard Fulton bought a theater in North Hollywood, California to serve as a home for the school.
 She named her theater after her late mentor Avery Schreiber.
 Since then, Total Improv Kids and its students have performed in various festivals, on television, and in comedy clubs, including the Ice House (America’s first comedy club) and the Hollywood Improv.
 In 2008 Total Improv Kids made history as the first all-kid improv show to open Off Broadway in New York City with their show Because You Said So, garnering Linda and the school the reputation as THE place for young students to learn improvisation.

 In July of 2012, Linda received a Congressional Certificate of Recognition and in 2013, Linda helped a group of young improv students through regional qualifiers in the Destination Imagination event, a global afterschool competition to promote creativity.

-More recently, Linda has worked to share her philosophies and improv training methods with other teachers, coaches and mentors by offering individual consultations, seminars and through her upcoming book The Power of Improvisation.
+More recently, Linda has worked to share her philosophies and improv training methods with other teachers, coaches, and mentors both nationally and internationally by offering individual consultations, class work, seminars, and through her upcoming book The Power of Developmental Improvisation.